Suns rout short-handed Spurs 140-103, keep hope for top seed - WTMJ

 TIP-INS

-Suns: Phoenix center Deandre Ayton missed his second straight game with a sore left knee.
+Suns: Williams said he would likely sit some players Sunday after opting not to rest anyone Saturday. … Ayton missed his second straight game with a sore left knee.
 Ayton missed his first game of the season Thursday as the Suns beat the Portland Trail Blazers 118-117.
-He is averaging 14.4 points and 10.5 rebounds for the Suns. … Cameron Johnson was out with a sprained right wrist.
+He is averaging 14.4 points and 10.5 rebounds for the Suns.

 Spurs: Johnson is in his first season as a full-time assistant with the Spurs after serving as an assistant for the team’s G League affiliate.
 He played for Stanford and three seasons professionally in the G League and Europe.
 Becky Hammon, Will Hardy and Darius Songaila were Johnson’s assistants.
 Popovich stated previously that in the event of his absence, the assistant coach that scouted that day’s opponent would be the head coach. … Patty Mills made his first start of the season and 57th of his career.
 Mills had eight points and five assists for the Spurs.